What is Consent?

 Each of us is responsible for making sure we have consent in every sexual situation.
 If you are unsure, it is important to clarify what your partner feels about the sexual situation before initiating or continuing the sexual activity.
 Consent should not simply be assumed by:

-- Body language or appearance: One should never assume by the way a person dresses, smiles, looks or acts, that they to have sex with you.
+- Body language, Appearance, or Non-Verbal Communication: One should never assume by the way a person dresses, smiles, looks or acts, that they to have sex with you.

 - Dating relationships or previous sexual activity: Simply because two or more people are dating or have had sex in the past does not mean that they are consenting to have sex with you.